ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 ### Known issues:

-* Sometimes an extra blue circle will appear, which may slow down detection as it causes a larger area to be searched than necessary.
-You can restart detection to fix this issue. (just press Start twice to stop and start again).
-This can be seen in the VRChat demo.
 * A tracker may face the wrong direction if only one marker is seen.
 This can be seen in the Beatsaber demo video.

 ### TODO: